EdAyers/mathlib/docs/unicode.md

 ### A warning
 There are serious risks in allowing any unicode symbol to be a valid Lean identifier:
 There are so many caveats to Unicode:
-- There are invisible unicode characters.
+- There are unicode characters that don't render to anything.
+Null characters.
-- There are unicode characters for spaces.
+- There are many different unicode characters for spaces.
 Chart [`U+2000`](http://www.unicode.org/charts/PDF/U2000.pdf) is particularly dangerous.
 - Some glyphs (what the character looks like) will have different unicode code points (the number `U+XXXX`).
 Eg `ℝ` and `𝕉`.
 - Some of the [Mathematical Alphanumeric Symbols](http://www.unicode.org/charts/PDF/U1D400.pdf) glyphs look the same as the ASCII symbols in some programming fonts.
 It looks like Lean outright refuses to accept a `.lean` file that uses some of these codepoints.
 Which is good.